devoopes/defcon26-meow/guide/README.md

 On a windows computer download and install [Keil](http://www2.keil.com/stmicroelectronics-stm32/mdk) \
 _Note: in the case this becomes unavailable or the link changes.
 Google for the `ARM Keil tool for MDK for STM32L0 and STM32F0`_ \
-On the same computer clone this repo and open the firmware directory in Keil.
+On the same computer clone this repo and open the firmware directory of the repo in Keil.

 ## Programming the Board.

-Once you have finished soldering and put in batteries.
-Attach the programmer and switch the power button. \
 If you would like to attach a programmer with out having the fitting for the small ribbon the full schematic is available in eagle.

 | | | | |